 Another way to create a two-tone effect in your kitchen is to add a different color to your kitchen island.
 With the growing popularity of kitchen islands, choosing a complementary color for yours will help it stand out.

 This two-tone contemporary farmhouse is a perfect example of how to seamlessly blend different colors and styles in a single design.
-The kitchen has a traditional style around the perimeter of the kitchen using Mendota cabinets.
-The island uses Shaker style Dayton cabinets.
+The kitchen has a traditional style around the perimeter of the kitchen using Decorative cabinets.
+The island uses Shaker style cabinets.

-In this kitchen, the homeowners achieved a modern but classic look that will keep the kitchen up to date for years to come.
-The white base and wall cabinets combine well with the navy island.
+In this kitchen, the homeowners achieved a modern but timeless look that will keep the kitchen up to date for years to come.
+The white base and wall cabinets combine well with the blue island.

 Boost Your Base Cabinets